 How to prevent root caries

-The following tips can help you avoid root caries and complications they come with.
+The following tips can help you avoid root caries and the complications that come with them.

 Brush and floss your teeth at least twice a day.